 What do your customers or clients say about you?

 The smartest companies understand that the customer is at the center of their brand.
 You can offer the best product or service in your category, but if no one buys it, it doesn’t matter.
-Something that’s also important to take under consideration is that there might be something about your brand that customers value beyond what it is you’re actually selling.
+Something that’s also important to take under consideration is that there might be something about your brand that customers value beyond what you’re actually selling.

 It’s clear the company is putting their money where their mouth is.
 If you perform a Google search for “Zappos customer service stories,” a plethora of links to heartwarming anecdotes appear.

-My favorite example of Zappos customer service awesomeness is this story from 2007 when the company sent a bouquet of flowers to a customer who forgot to send back her return because her mother had just died.
+My favorite example of Zappos customer service awesomeness is this story when the company sent a bouquet of flowers to a customer who forgot to send back her return because her mother had just died.

 You might discover that you display qualities you weren’t aware of.